Ukraine, Israel aid advances in rare House vote as Democrats help Republicans push it forward

 Johnson will need to rely on Democrats again Friday to clear the next procedural vote and turn back amendments Republicans have offered that could kill the package.
 One from hardline Rep. Marjorie Taylor Greene would reduce spending for Ukraine to zero.

+Rep. Eli Crane, a hardline conservative from Arizona, also said he was “open” to joining the move to oust Johnson.

+“I definitely sense that there’s a souring to Republican leadership,” he said.

-Greene has filed the “motion to vacate” the speaker from office, and has drawn at least one other Republican, Rep. Thomas Massie of Kentucky as a co-sponsor.
-It could launch a bid to evict Johnson from the speaker's office, should she call it up for a vote, much the way Republicans booted Kevin McCarthy from the position last fall.
+Greene could launch a bid to evict Johnson from the speaker's office, should she call it up for a vote, much the way Republicans booted Kevin McCarthy from the position last fall.
+Jeffries, the Democratic leader, remained noncommittal to helping Johnson keep the speaker's gavel.

 With one of the most narrow House majorities in modern times, Johnson can only afford to lose a single vote or two from his Republican ranks to pass any bill.
 That dynamic has thrust him into the arms of Democrats as he searches for votes to pass the package.